 While some on-the-job training is essential when onboarding a new employee, continued learning and training opportunities are often sidelined by employers.
 If employees can efficiently and correctly perform the job tasks they were hired for, what’s the point of spending more on additional education?
 But not investing in legitimate workforce development can, over time, negatively impact all aspects of the business from culture to revenue.

 Consider the cost of high turnover within your organization.
 Whether you’re in a high-turnover business like retail or are operating in a more stable industry, turnover, like taxes, is something you know will happen every year.
 While some turnover is inevitable, a steady stream of it over time can impact your revenue.
 On average, it can cost upwards of $4,129 to recruit and hire a new employee.
-Multiply that several times and you’re looking at a slow –bleed loss of income.
+Multiply that several times and you’re looking at a potentially heavy loss.

 Besides ensuring an employee can handle the work they’re given on a regular basis, providing in-depth training to your workers builds career confidence and motivation.
 It also allows you, as the employer or hiring manager, to create a strong, developed talent pipeline within the company that can feed into high-level or more skilled roles.

-- Increase loyalty or motivation.
-If someone is doing well in their job and that is being recognized by managers, they’re more likely to stay motivated to continually meet that high level of performance.
+If someone is doing well in their job and is being recognized by managers, they’re more likely to stay motivated to continually meet that high level of performance.
 Providing training opportunities also increases employee loyalty – if an employer is willing to invest in their career growth, there’s more incentive to stay with that company.

 Most employees want an opportunity to grow their skills and advance their careers.
 Companies that invest in learning and development programs see a 30-50% increase in engagement and employee retention.